elliotfiske/polyhacks/README.md

 Students are given a daily challenge to complete
 <img src="challenges.PNG" width="600px" height="1067px" />

+They complete the challenge by submitting a quick Snapchat-esque video
 ![alt tag](challenge_completed.gif)

 They can view submissions from peers who have completed the challenge